uwetom/media-production-worksheets/wk-unity-external-data-2/index.md

 In this example we are going to use the data instantiate (create) objects in our scene.

+We will use the NASA JSO add a rock / asteroid into our scene to represents every hazardous near earth object in the NASA data.

 ## Set up: install asteroids package

 I've prepared the rock / asteroids that we are going to use, creating prefabs with a simple rotation animation.
 Download [the package here](https://github.com/uwetom/media-production-worksheets/raw/refs/heads/master/wk-unity-external-data-2/Asteroids.unitypackage)